 Art.
-21. The Annual Subscription for town members is Two Guineas, and for country, and corresponding members One Guinea.
+21. The Annual Subscription for town members is Two Guincas, and for country and corresponding members One Guinea.

 Art.
-22. Members elected after the 26th day of May, 1893, pay an entrance fee of One Guinea until the number of members amounts to three hundred, when an entrance fee of Two Guineas shall be paid by all new members.
+22. Members elected since the 31st day of March, 1896, pay an entrance fee of Two Guineas.
 Honorary members pay no entrance fee or subscription.

 Art.
-23. The subscription and entrance fee are due on being admitted a member, and future subscriptions annually, on the 1st January in each year, in advance.
+23. The subscription and entrance fee a{fe} due on being admitted a member, and future subscriptions annually, on the 1st January in $e{a{c{a}}}^{e}$ year, in advance.

 Art.
-24. The payment of the subscription or use of the Society's rooms by a member shall be conclusive proof of assent to the statutes and rules.
+24. The payment of the subscription ${0r}$ use of the Society's rooms by a member shall b_t conclusive proof of assent to the statutes an{τ}^2 rules.

 Art.
-25. It shall be lawful for town members on a payment of Fifteen Guineas, and for country and corresponding members on payment of Eight Guincas, to commute thereby all future annual subscriptions, and become life members of the Society.
-Provided, that any country member who may have so commuted his subscription by virtue of this article, shall, on coming to reside, or having a place of business, within the radius which may for the time being be fixed by the Society's articles as defining the qualification of a town member, be liable to a further payment of Seven Guineas, or to an Annual Subscription of One Guinea.
+25. It shall be lawful for town members on a payment of Guineas, and for countrand corresponding members on payment of firga Guineas, to commute thereby all future annua subscriptions, and become life members of the Society.
+Provided, that any country member who may have so commuted his subscription by virtue of this Article, shall, on coming to result, or having a place of business, within the radius which may for the time being be fixed by the Society articles as defining the qualification of a town member, be liable to a further payment of Guineas, or to an Annual Subscription of On Guinea.

 Art.
-26.-All members who have not sent their Subscription to the Treasurer by the 1st April, or explained their not having done so to the satisfaction of the Council, will be considered to have resigned their membership.
+26. All members who have not sent their Subscription to the Treasurer by the 1st April or explained their not having done so to the satisfaction of the Council, will be considered to have resigned their membership.
 To become members of the Society again, they will have to be re-elected in accordance with the provisions of Article 4.

 Art.
-27.-Members wishing to withdraw from the Society must notify their intention to the Secretary on or before the 1st December, in order to avoid liability in respect of the following year's Subscription.
+27. Members wishing to withdraw from the Society must notify their intention to the Secretary on or before the 1st December, in order to avoid liability in respect of the following year's Subscription.